W427697/Discord-/docs-v2/content/contributing/setting-up-a-dev-environment.md

 # Setting up a dev environment (React)

-So you want to set up a dev environment?
-AWESOME!!!
-This doc is here to help you get set up as quickly and painlessly as possible so you can start contributing to storybook.
+This guide is here to help you get a local version of Storybook running so that you can hack on it and contribute back to the community.

 ## Prerequisites